easolhq/easolhq.github.io/docs/reference/tags/cache_tag/index.md

 The cache clears every 30 minutes by default and refreshes on the next page load.
 A custom expiry time can be set by passing in an `expires_in` argument and the time in seconds.

-The following example pased two variant keys sets an expiry time of 5 minutes: `expires_in: 300`
+The following example sets an expiry time of 5 minutes: `expires_in: 300`

 ##### input
 {% raw %}